 What's coming for Tempo Planner

 We’ve been hard at work on updating Tempo Planner in line with customer ideas and feedback.
-Here are some things to look out for:
+Here's some of what's coming:

-Capacity report for CloudWhen planning resources it’s important to understand capacity based on planned work and available staff.
-This feature will bring the new Capacity Report, currently available on Server, to Cloud.
+We know that when planning resources, it’s important to understand capacity based on planned work and available staff.
+One upcoming feature for Planner will bring the Capacity Report, currently available on Server and Data Center, to Cloud.

 Some final comments